Archive - Sinocism

 Email

-Weekly Open Thread 2022 #25: Should Pelosi visit Taiwan?
-What happens at Beidaihe?
+2023 Weekly Discussion Thread #5; Balloon fallout and US-China relations; Chinese-style modernization

-Happy Friday from swampy DC!
-Some starter questions from me but as always feel free to discuss what you would like: Should Nancy Pelosi visit Ta…
+Happy Friday!
+I have a few starter questions but as always feel free to discuss whatever you would like.Thanks How much damage has the ballon in…

 Bill Bishop